 How can I attend an event if I am not a member?

 A. Anyone can attend an event, space permitting, at the guest/non-member rate which is at a premium to the member rate (up to 40%).
 As soon as an event goes "live" on the website, click on "Register/Buy Tickets" to sign up for the tasting.
 Tastings must be paid in full in advance in order to secure your place.
 We do not sell tickets at the door.

 A. Most of our events are held at the University of Toronto's Faculty Club (downtown) at 41 Willcocks Street, Toronto, Ontario M5S 1C7.
 The Faculty Club is easily reached via streetcar from Spadina subway station (just south of Harbord St).

 A. No, we cannot sell tickets at the door.
 To purchase tickets in advance, go to the Events page and click on the appropriate link.

 A. Ticket sales/registrations are final.
-However, if the event is completely sold out and we have a waiting list, then we will issue a refund.
+However, if the event is completely sold out and we are able to sell the ticket to someone on the waiting list, then we will issue a refund.

 A. Guests and non-members are welcome to attend all of our events.
 However, non-members pay a higher fee for each event they attend.
 Please Note: All tickets are sold in advance – please see the specific event page to order tickets on behalf of your guest.